Master - Policy stream: Energy, Environment and Sustainability

 - Policy innovations to regulate energy markets and to manage organization change towards renewable energies, energy efficiency and energy demand management.

 - Environmental and sustainability policies, with a deep understanding of the technical, economic, organizational, and political structures to identify both the constraints and the levers for action for business, public and nonprofit stakeholders.

 You will also develop practical skills and a collaborative culture.
 Students learn how to identify and implement sustainability solutions together within the Policy Lab, working on case studies, simulations and also fieldwork with client organizations within an incubator of public policy.
 Students have also access to a joint summer school with Harvard and the City Hall of Paris on sustainable development challenges.

 Within this interdisciplinary context, core courses include:

 - Economics and Geopolitics of energy, resources and infrastructures

 - Sustainable development and global environmental challenges

 - Project finance management in energy and resources

 - Environmental Policy and Law

-Graduates from this policy stream pursue careers in a variety of key regulatory bodies in the energy sector (government, independent administrative authorities, international and governmental organizations, public agencies).
-Others go on to important strategic positions requiring a deep understanding of public policies, energy, and the environment in major companies, consulting firms, think-tanks, NGOs or other professional organizations.
+Graduates from this policy stream pursue careers in a variety of key regulatory bodies within the energy sector (government, independent administrative authorities, international and governmental organizations, public agencies).
+As a result of their deep understanding of public policies, energy, and the environment, others go on to important strategic positions requiring a deep understanding of public policies, energy, and the environment in major companies, consulting firms, think tanks, NGOs, national or international public administrations, and or other professional organizations.